gscontras/predication/README.md

 ## The Predication Project

-This repo contains work relevant to RSA models of predication.
+This repo contains work relevant to RSA models of predication in service of developing a single RSA model of predication.

+"If semantics exists, it must say something about the meaning of predicative expressions (properties) and their nexus to subjects (predication)." -- [Chierchia 1985](http://www.jstor.org/stable/4178443)

 ### Existant predication models